 - Guillermo González Camarena was an electrical engineer and pioneer of color television.
 He invented the chromoscopic adapter for television equipment at the age of 17, in 1934. - Dr. Miguel Cardona was appointed Secretary of Education in 2021.
-He is an educator who is passionate about making the education system more equitable for students of color and those who are bilingual.

-- Natalie Diaz was awarded the 2021 Pulitzer Prize in Poetry for her poetry collection called Postcolonial Love Poem.
+He is an educator who is passionate about making the education system more equitable for students of color and those who are bilingual. - Natalie Diaz was awarded the 2021 Pulitzer Prize in Poetry for her poetry collection called Postcolonial Love Poem.
 The poems are about Indigenous peoples' experiences with the erasure, or invisibility, of their culture, heritage, and history.
-She was the first Latinx woman to receive this award. - Christina Hernandez is one of three women to receive the 2021 Hispanic Heritage STEM Award for work as an engineer on the Mars 2020 Perseverance Rover.
+She was the first Latinx woman to receive this award.

+- Christina Hernandez is one of three women to receive the 2021 Hispanic Heritage STEM Award for work as an engineer on the Mars 2020 Perseverance Rover.
 She oversaw the construction of the rover's on-board systems. - Frida Kahlo, who lived from 1907 to 1954, was a painter known for her brilliant colors and thought-provoking self-portraits.
 She is considered one of Mexico's greatest artists. - Carlos Saavedra Lamas was the first Latinx person to be awarded a Nobel Peace Prize, for his role in ending the Chaco War and for creating peace between Paraguay and Bolivia, in 1935. - Lin-Manuel Miranda is an award-winning composer, actor, and creator of the groundbreaking musicals, Hamilton, which opened on Broadway in 2015, and In the Heights, which opened on Broadway in 2008. - Ellen Ochoa was the first Latinx woman to go to space, in 1993, and in 2003 became the first Latinx director of the Johnson Space Center. - Clara O'Farrell is one of three women to receive the 2021 Hispanic Heritage STEM Award for her work on the supersonic parachute that was vital to the Mars 2020 Perseverance Rover's safe landing. - Ivy Queen is an important figure in Reggaetón.
 Her lyrics represent the voice of women, offering a feminist perspective.
 She has worked hard to build her career as a respected Reggaetón musician.
 The genre is mostly male artists, and she has paved the way for many female musicians to come. - Sonia Maria Sotomayor has served as a Supreme Court Justice since 2009, when she became the first woman of color and the first Latinx member of the Court. - Diana Trujillo is one of three women to receive the 2021 Hispanic Heritage STEM Award for her leadership in the Mars 2020 Perseverance Rover's journey from planning to launch to landing.

-- Choose a name from the list above and find out more about them.
+- Choose a name from the list above and research the person.
 What is their story?
-How would our world today be different without their contributions?
-Once you've learned about them, spread the word!
-Share their contributions with your friends, family, or teachers. - Are there any other Latinx inventors, leaders, musicians, authors, or creatives you know?
+What contributions did they make?
+How would today be different without those contributions? - Are there any other Latinx inventors, leaders, musicians, authors, or artists you know?
 How did you learn about them?
-If not, what can you do to learn more about other important Latinx contributors? - What do you think of when you hear the word invisibility?
+If not, what can you do to learn more about other important Latinx contributors? - How many Latinx authors or illustrators are in your school or classroom library?
+What kinds of stories do they tell?
+If there aren't that many, what can you do, as a class, to grow your Latinx book selection?

+• What do you think of when you hear the word invisibility?
 Have you ever experienced a time when you felt invisible, unheard, or overlooked?
 How did it make you feel?
-Do you think others feel similarly?
+Do you think others have similar feelings?